FlorentijnD/TensorFlow-ENet/README.md

 - **slim_infer.py**: Eliminate useless processing unnecessary for detection and compress the ckpt file.

+- **freezepbscript.txt**: A sample script for generating Freeze Graph.

 #### Folders

 - **dataset**: Contains 6 folders that holds the original train-val-test images and their corresponding ground truth annotations.